Abby Johnson (activist): COVID-19 pandemic

 Johnson stated that all Christians have a moral obligation to reject the new COVID-19 vaccines because of their potential links to abortions.
 (The AstraZeneca vaccine was created with fetal cells from decades-old abortions, kept alive and replicating in labs.
 The Pfizer and Moderna mRNA vaccines were not created with fetal cells, though fetal cells were used in development of the mRNA technology.)
 The U.S. Conference of Catholic Bishops (USCCB) stated that if there aren't other vaccines available, then Catholics should get vaccinated as part of their “moral responsibility for the common good.”
-Johnson stated that the USCCB was being hypocritical and "cowering to Big Pharma," and that the she intends to protest the vaccines.
+Johnson stated that the USCCB was being hypocritical and "cowering to Big Pharma," and that she intends to protest the vaccines.
 Johnson stated that she intends not to get a COVID-19 vaccine because she does not trust a fast-tracked approval FDA approval process, stating that she is “not anti-vaccine.”

 Comments on racial profiling

-In August 2020, Johnson stated in a now-deleted YouTube video that police would be "smart" if they racially profiled her mixed-race son and "would be more careful around my brown son than my white son."
+In August 2020, Johnson stated in a later deleted YouTube video that police would be "smart" if they racially profiled her mixed-race son and "would be more careful around my brown son than my white son."
 Johnson has also said, "Statistically, I look at our prison population, and I see that there is a disproportionately high number of African American males in our prison population for crimes, particularly for violent crimes.
 So statistically, when a police officer sees a brown man like my (son) Jude walking down the road — as opposed to my white nerdy kids, my white nerdy men walking down the road — because of the statistics that he knows in his head, that these police officers know in their head, they're going to know that statistically my brown son is more likely to commit a violent offense over my white sons."
 These remarks attracted controversy.

 Personal life

 Johnson said in January 2011 that she had two abortions herself before the birth of her daughter.
-She lives in Texas with her husband Doug and seven children.
+She lives in Texas with her husband Doug and eight children, one of whom is adopted.